The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Preliminaries

-The {\bf filled Julia set of} $R_{n,a,c}$ is defined the same as for a degree two polynomial, the set of points whose orbits do not escape to $\infty$.
-We can do this because $\infty$ is a super-attracting fixed point of $R_{n,a,c}$, just like it is for $P_c$.
+Because $\infty$ is a super-attracting fixed point of $R_{n,a,c}$, as it is for $P_c$, we can define the {\bf filled Julia set of} $R_{n,a,c}$ as the set of points whose orbits do not escape to $\infty$.

 One thing to note about $R_{n,a,c}$ is that it has $2n$ critical points, $a^{\frac{1}{2n}}$.
 Though this could make it difficult to observe all critical orbits, it turns out that each of the critical points map to one of two values, $v_{\pm} = c \pm 2\sqrt{a}$.
 Thus there are only two free critical orbits no matter the value of $n$.
-Later we'll study the effect of these two critical orbits.
+Later we will study the effect of these two critical orbits.

-We will exploit the following involution symmetry of $R_{n,a,c}$, to not only locate where the Julia set lies, but it also helps in establishing some cases in which $R_{n,a,c}$ is polynomial-like.
+We will exploit the following involution symmetry of $R_{n,a,c}$, to not only locate where the Julia set lies, but also to establish some cases in which $R_{n,a,c}$ is polynomial-like.

 \begin{lemma} $R_{n,c,a}$ is symmetric under the involution map $h_{a}(z)=\dfrac{a^\frac{1}{n}}{z}$. \end{lemma} \begin{proof}

 \end{proof}

 This symmetry will be used in both cases of the $a$ and $c$ parameter planes.